Aryan-Techie/aroice-blogs/README.md

 - Apps Script handled validation, duplicate checks, and basic error handling.
 - Confirmation emails were sent using Gmail via Apps Script.
 - This approach required maintaining a script, managing CORS, and handling quota limits.
 - All logic was managed in `google-apps-script-template.js` and related files.
+(If the file is not as expected, check the history for changes.)

 **Limitations:**
 - Manual setup and deployment of Apps Script